joeswislocki/Joe-Swislocki-user-guide/README.md

 Please talk to me about any situation that can be impacting your focus or dealing with people.
 If there is a people problem, I expect you to address the issue directly with that person first.
 However, I can provide you with guidance on how to deal with the problem prior to addressing the  issue.

+### Leading Others
+My goal is to inspire everyone to be a leader.
+Leadership isn’t about titles, corner offices, direct reports, and fancy shoes.
+It’s about serving others.
+I will lead by example, and provide guidance and  training.
+You can make a positive impact on others.